Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Future Directions

 \subsection{Persistence: Memory and Longitudinal Colleague Relationships}

-Whether agent state and the human--agent working relationship should persist across sessions, and in what form, is treated by the paper at two distinct layers today. \Cref{sec:context} documents the four-level CLAUDE.md hierarchy and auto memory; \Cref{sec:persist} documents mostly-append-only JSONL transcripts (with explicit cleanup rewrites as an exception) whose session-scoped permissions resume does not restore.
-What belongs between these two layers (durable state that is neither a static instruction nor a single session's transcript) is an open design question. \citet{hu2025memory} and \citet{zhang2026ace}, already cited in \Cref{sec:discuss:future}, motivate an accumulating layer. \citet{packer2024memgpt} reframes the LLM as an operating system with paged memory; \citet{chhikara2025mem0} builds a production-oriented memory store that survives restarts, while \citet{xu2025amem} proposes a research agentic-memory design; \citet{wang2024agentworkflowmemory} captures reusable procedural traces; \citet{shinn2023reflexion} accumulates self-reflection traces via verbal reinforcement across attempts; and surveys by \citet{zhang2024memorysurvey} and \citet{huang2026rethinkingmemory} map candidate mechanisms.
+Whether agent state and the human-agent working relationship should persist across sessions, and in what form, is treated by the paper at two distinct layers today. \Cref{sec:context} documents the four-level CLAUDE.md hierarchy and auto memory. \Cref{sec:persist} documents mostly-append-only JSONL transcripts whose session-scoped permissions resume does not restore, apart from explicit cleanup rewrites.
+What belongs between these two layers is an open design question: durable state that is neither a static instruction nor a single session's transcript. \citet{hu2025memory} and \citet{zhang2026ace}, already cited in \Cref{sec:discuss:future}, motivate an accumulating layer. \citet{packer2024memgpt} reframes the LLM as an operating system with paged memory. \citet{chhikara2025mem0} builds a production-oriented memory store that survives restarts, while \citet{xu2025amem} proposes a research agentic-memory design. \citet{wang2024agentworkflowmemory} captures reusable procedural traces. \citet{shinn2023reflexion} accumulates self-reflection traces via verbal reinforcement across attempts.
+Surveys by \citet{zhang2024memorysurvey} and \citet{huang2026rethinkingmemory} map candidate mechanisms.

+MemGym makes the memory question more concrete.
+It evaluates dynamic memory formation across tool-use dialogue, deep research, coding, and computer use, rather than only retention of personal facts in chat~\citep{xu2026memgym}.
+This moves the question from ``where should notes be stored?'' to ``which remembered state helps the agent keep working correctly?''

-The same persistence question recurs on the human side. \Cref{sec:discuss:future} already cites longitudinal autonomy evidence (\citet{anthropic2025internal}, \citet{anthropic2026autonomy}); \citet{dellacqua2025cybernetic}'s field experiment with 776 Procter~\& Gamble professionals, together with longitudinal and organisational studies of Copilot rollouts~\citep{stray2025copiloteval} and AI-teamwork trajectories~\citep{xiao2025aiteamwork}, report shifts in human--AI work dynamics as collaboration accumulates. \citet{wang2023voyager} illustrates an embodied agent that accumulates a skill library across tasks; \citet{mollick2024cointelligence} frames the human--AI working relationship as co-intelligence.
+The same persistence question recurs on the human side. \Cref{sec:discuss:future} already cites longitudinal autonomy evidence from \citet{anthropic2025internal} and \citet{anthropic2026autonomy}. \citet{dellacqua2025cybernetic}'s field experiment with 776 Procter~\& Gamble professionals, together with longitudinal and organisational studies of Copilot rollouts~\citep{stray2025copiloteval} and AI-teamwork trajectories~\citep{xiao2025aiteamwork}, report shifts in human-AI work dynamics as collaboration accumulates. \citet{wang2023voyager} illustrates an embodied agent that accumulates a skill library across tasks. \citet{mollick2024cointelligence} frames the human-AI working relationship as co-intelligence.